brunetton/leboncoin-auto-scrapper/README.md

+## UPDATE november 2021

+This script **does not works** anymore, as Leboncoin now use DataDome protection against bots.

 ## Simple Leboncoin scrapper and SMS alert

 Simple use of https://github.com/Shinyhero36/Leboncoin-API-Wrapper to periodically check for Leboncoin ads and alert by sms using a custom sms API when something new is found.